 Q: What is needed to start the process so I can use VA education benefits at Maryville?

-Q: Am I able to get financial aid and use a VA education benefit?
+Q: Am I able to get financial aid (e.g., loans or Pell) and use a VA education benefit?

-A: Yes, the financial aid will post first to your account.
-Once Maryville receives the payment from the VA then a reimbursement will be issued if there is an overage on your account.
+A: Yes, in most cases the financial aid will post first to your account.
+Once Maryville receives a tuition and fees payment from the VA, then a refund will be issued to you consisting of all excess financial aid funds.

 Q: Can I use more than one VA benefit at a time?